 Tania is a contributing columnist for Reuters Opinion.
 Her work has appeared in Refugees Deeply, Public Radio International, IRIN humanitarian news, Foreign Affairs, World Policy Journal, Women in the World/The New York Times, The Wall Street Journal, The Huffington Post, Mashable, Religion News Service, Fast Company magazine and elsewhere.
 In September 2015 and 2017, she was a United Nations Foundation Press Fellow covering the UN General Assembly in New York.
 In July 2017, she taught "Cherubs," a summer program for teen reporters at Northwestern University's Medill School of Journalism.
-She continues speaking and leading workshops at Chicago-area high schools on covering immigration.

 She has written about how President Trump's January 2017 travel ban nearly tore apart one refugee family; the challenges pregnant Syrian refugee women face accessing healthcare in Lebanon; how refugees used smartphones along the European migration trail; how Europe is failing unaccompanied refugee children; Greek startups' struggles for survival in a failing economy; disappearing traces of Armenian history in Turkey; and how the Greek financial crisis is depriving citizens of access to healthcare.